 A tool that produces deterministic output SHALL NOT emit non-deterministic absolute file paths.
 Tools can achieve this by emitting URIs that are relative to one or more root directories (for example, a source root directory and an output root directory), and accompanying each artifactLocation.uri property with the corresponding artifactLocation.uriBaseId property.

+Inherently non-deterministic tools

+The algorithms used by some tools are inherently non-deterministic because, for example, they perform random sampling or random traversals of the graphs that represent the code.
+Generally, these tools produce mostly the same result set, but there might be small differences between runs.

 Compensating for non-deterministic output

 If an analysis tool does not produce deterministic output, a build system can add additional processing steps to compensate.